|Title||VH1 AND MTV BEATS LONG LIVE MUSIC|

 |Production 3||ONBOARD IDEAS Mumbai, INDIA|

-Situation: Most of our audience are firing up apps for their music needs, as TV channels for music we needed to create relevance in the digital space.
+Situation: Most of our audience are firing up apps for their music needs, as TV channels for music we needed to create relevance in this space and reach out to them on digital using their favorite artists.
 Brief: To create relevance on digital as Music TV channel brands.
 Objectives: 1.
 To reach our audience and build brand relevance on digital.
 2. Ensure more than 10 million reach for the Live and 200k+ engagements (since this was a first-of-its-kind initiative we could benchmark only basis previous, short format Facebook Lives and extrapolating from there).

-The idea was a first ever 24-hour music festival on Facebook Live to celebrate each minute of World Music Day, unlike any other music brand.
+The idea was a first ever 24-hour music festival on Facebook Live to celebrate each minute of World Music Day, unlike any other brand.
+But only if the artists on this festival were the audience's favorites would they have engaged with it.
 Being music channel brands we leveraged our relationship with the industry and got more than 40 top artists from different genres to perform Live on our Facebook pages for the entire country to tune into at any given time during the World Music Day.
 And all these artist came on board, free of cost, simply for the love of music and to further the brand's objective of relevance on digital.

 We wanted to create a unique announcement for the Live, so we got our artists to tweet about World Music Day and wonder about what they should do for it, while tagging the next artist on the same tweet.
 Thus starting a tag chain on Twitter, which got all their fans asking what was in the works.
 This ended with both brands stepping in and announcing the initiative of 'Long LIVE Music' on Facebook Live.
 We also took the promos on-air, pushed word out on digital and through trade mailers.
 The actual event took place from 12 am of 21st June to 12 am of 22nd June 2019 on Vh1 and MTV Beats' Facebook pages.
 Logistically, the challenge lay in the switch from one artist to the next during the Live.
 But we ensured a smooth, quick transition.
 Even switching to a backstage feed for fun interviews with the artists.